KateHockenbury/SurveyCreationAdministrationReporting/README.md

 # SurveyCreationAdministrationReporting
 A survey creation tool.

-<h2>Steps to run the program:<h2>
+<h3>Steps to run the program:</h3>
-This tool was created using Visual Studio Code as the IDE but any IDE would work.
+<p>This tool was created using Visual Studio Code as the IDE but any IDE would work.
 1) Download Node.js from the offical website https://nodejs.org/
 2) Follow these dicrections spefic to your operating system: https://kinsta.com/blog/how-to-install-node-js/
 3) You will need to clone this repository to you IDE and use the terminal in the IDE to install the following: